 Basic facts about the MLM

 - Students must take eight subjects for a Masters degree and four subjects for a Graduate Diploma.
 Many subjects are taught intensively over the period of a week; some are offered weekly over a 12 week semester.
-View the timetable for 2013.
+View the timetable.

 - Most international students take a Masters degree full-time over a period of 12 months (or 6 months for a Graduate Diploma).
 There are two intakes, in February and July.
 A student visa is required.